citp/privacy-policy-historical/a/av/avo/avon.ca.md

  **Use of Personal Information.** We may use Personal Information:

-  * for the purposes for which you specifically provided it including, without limitation, to enable us to respond to your inquiries and process and fulfill your requests;
+  * for the purposes for which you specifically provided it including, without limitation, to enable us to contact you, to respond to your inquiries and process and fulfill your requests;